An American government plane picked up Fowle on Tuesday before flying to Guam

-Last month, Fowle gave an interview to CNN pleading for U.S. help and speaking about conditions of his detention.
+Last month, Fowle spoke with CNN in a situation controlled by North Korea.
+He pleaded for U.S. help and described the conditions of his detention.

 He spoke to CNN with Bae and Miller.

-In the interview, Fowle said he has "no complaints" about his treatment.
+In the interview, he said he had “no complaints” about his treatment.

 “It’s been very good so far, and I hope and pray that it continues, while I’m here two more days or two more decades,” he said.

-North Korean officials monitored and recorded the interviews and CNN was unable to assess independently the conditions under which the men were being held.
+North Korean officials monitored and recorded the interviews.
+CNN was unable to assess independently the conditions under which the men were being held.

-Fowle said at the time he expected his trial to start within a month.
+Fowle said at the time that he expected his trial to start within a month.

 Bae, a Korean-American missionary, was sentenced to 15 years hard labor in 2013.
 He told CNN he was working eight hours a day, six days a week at a labor camp, but was being treated “as humanely as possible.”

 Miller was accused of tearing up his tourist visa and seeking asylum upon entry.
 He told CNN his situation was “very urgent” and would soon be sent to trial and “directly be sent to prison.”